arnassavickas/photoproof/README.md

 ### TODO

-- Add a feature to apply watermarks to the photos.
+- Setting to apply watermarks to the photos.
-- Add a feature to add spot-comments (comment linked to a spot on a photo for easier reference).
+- Feature to add spot-comments (comment linked to a spot on a photo for easier reference).

 ## Installation

-1. Create new app on https://firebase.google.com/.
+1. Create a new project and a web app on https://firebase.google.com/.
 2. Select Blaze plan.
 Under normal usage, you should be charged cents per month.
 3.  `Authentication`: